 For certain defined contribution plans, you may roll over a distribution that would have been considered the 2020 RMD.
 The 60-day rollover deadline is extended to August 31, 2020 for distributions made in 2020.

 Tax that has already been withheld and remitted to the IRS will still need to be claimed on your 2020 tax return.

 Coronavirus-related distributions from IRAs and qualified plans

 The CARES Act allows a qualified individual under 59½ to take up to a $100,000 coronavirus-related distribution from their IRA or qualified plan, without incurring the standard 10-percent early withdrawal penalty.

-An individual may elect to pay all taxes on the distribution in the current tax year or spread the income over a three-year period.
-Also, the individual could roll the distributed amount into their IRA within a three-year period.
+A qualified individual may elect to pay all taxes on the distribution in the current tax year, spread the income over a three-year period, or roll the distributed amount into their IRA or qualified plan within a three-year period.